 name (name) - user name

-address (IP address) - IP address from which the user is accessing the router
+address (IP address) - IP address from which the user is accessing

 [admin@MikroTik] user aaa> print